-• Personal Statement: provide reasons for wanting the second degree, including such things as area of concentration and why this degree might be of value to your overall goals.

-• References: Please submit two references, one of which should be a religious leader (pastor, minister, denominational leader, etc.) and one from an Iliff faculty member.
+- Personal Statement: provide reasons for wanting the second degree, including such things as area of concentration and why this degree might be of value to your overall goals. - References: Please submit two references, one of which should be a religious leader (pastor, minister, denominational leader, etc.) and one from an Iliff faculty member.

-Applying for the Master of Arts or Master of Theological Studies:
+Applying for the Master of Theological Studies: